Boat capsize: Bodies of two more fishermen recovered | Science-Environment

 - India

-Thebodies of two more fishermen, who had gone missing after their boats capsized off Vizhinjam coast near here, was recovered on Thursday morning, police said.
+The bodies of two more fishermen, who had gone missing after their boats capsized off Vizhinjam coast near here, were recovered on Thursday morning, police said.

 Along with Indian Coast Guard (ICG) personnel, the state coastal police and local fishermen were engaged in a relentless search mission to rescue them after their boats capsized on Tuesday night.